top of page

 promoting mental and physical well being through Sensory Enrichment sessions

-• Saturday May 11th, Avonport - SOLD OUT
+• Saturday November 30st, Eastern Passage - SOLD OUT

 Fee for sessions in Nova Scotia (tax incl): $75*, included in the price: